OpenIn v4.3 Browser Extensions Settings window For Developers

 - Finicky - open-source, free.

-- Browserosaurus - open-source, free
+- Browserosaurus - open-source, free, archived

 Privacy Policy